emad-siddiq/simple_ssh/README.md

 # Go SSH Client/Server Implementation

-A simple SSH client and server implementation in Go that allows for connecting to remote SSH servers like AWS or the bundled local server, remote command execution and interactive shell sessions.
+A simple SSH client and server implementation that supports connections to remote SSH servers like AWS or the bundled local server.
+It offers remote command execution and interactive shell sessions.

 ## Prerequisites